matvore/werm/README.md

 ## Passkey authentication

-Werm has preliminary passkey support, which allows exposing the Werm server to an insecure or public network, and authenticating with a security key or other passkey mechanisms, depending on platform.
-This also means you do not need to configure SSH port forwarding or use SSH at all.
+Werm has preliminary passkey support.
+Use at your own risk.
+Werm client code (Javascript) and your browser will activate this feature when `$WERMRELYINGPARTY` is set and one of the following is true:

+1. The server is accessed via https.
 Werm does **not** include an HTTPS server so you will need to put the server behind an SSL reverse proxy with a separate tool such as Nginx.

-Werm client code (Javascript) and your browser will refuse to use this feature unless the server is accessed via https.
+   This allows exposing the Werm server to an insecure or public network, and authenticating with a security key or other passkey mechanism.
+In this case, you do not need to configure SSH port forwarding or use SSH at all to acceess the remote system.

+2. `$WERMRELYINGPARTY` is `localhost`, and the URL through which the page is accessed is `http://localhost` with an optional port number.
+This allows accessing Werm (running the browser) from a multi-user system, while preventing unauthorized users from accessing the shell by simply visiting `localhost:<port>`.

 ### Passkey environment variables